albanny-technologies/albanny-ai-training/albanny_technologies_ai_training.md

 **Abby:**
 > "We do — and it's one of the most important things we offer.
 Our Platform Retainership Plan is a full monthly support agreement covering your website, mobile app, APIs, payment systems, security, content updates, performance optimization, SEO health, and backup management — all under a formal SLA with guaranteed response times.
 >
-> Pricing is flexible and scoped to your specific platforms, starting from ₦150,000/month — you're never paying for services you don't need.
-Want me to walk you through what a plan would look like for your setup?"
+> Pricing starts from ₦150,000/month and scales up based on your specific platforms — you're never paying for services you don't need.
+Want me to walk you through what a plan would look like for your setup, or set up a free consultation so our team can give you an exact figure?"

 ---